 So how are you going to see the best of it (beyond going from station to station looking for the best pieces?).
 By following our separate Stockholm subway art guide – obviously!

 27. Try Out Those Famous Swedish Meatballs

 Sweden’s best-loved foods, meatballs, can be found all over Stockholm – in fact, if you told us you were not able to find them, we would probably say you ended up in another Nordic capital – Copenhagen, Oslo or Helsinki perhaps.
 And even then, they are rather easy to find.

-If you are stuck for time, you could head to the nearest IKEA and ticket two famous icon’s of Sweden off at one but to there are so many other places to try these deliciously flavored meatballs, smothered in the most amazing rich and creamy gravy.
+If you are stuck for time, you could head to the nearest IKEA — ticking off two famous icons of Sweden at once.
+However, there are so many other places to try these deliciously flavored meatballs, smothered in the most amazing rich and creamy gravy.
 You could head to the famous Bakfickan, next to the Opera House, where each part of the dish is served separated so you can combine together for you preferred flavor profile – or head to the quirk Meatballs for the People with, well, meatballs served to perfection with in-season meat and sauces.

 Summer or winter, Stockholm is always a wonderful place to visit.
 If you can’t fit all of these things into one visit, simply come back again!

 30. Stay At The Hip & Cool Hotel Berns

 Hotel Berns is in one of those buildings that’s so gorgeous; you can’t believe you can actually stay there.
 But you can!
 This landmark hotel is right in the middle of Stockholm, in Berzelii Park, and right on the waterfront.
 The classic building is in pleasing contrast with the contemporary, minimalist interiors that are brightened up with splashes of color, compelling photography, and original features.
 The round windows give some of the rooms a ship feel, which we enjoyed!